JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

 That might be the thought of someone still trying to sell to the B2C world.

 > As of today, im not sure if selling to 9-5 *,grey'* people is the best niche though

+> > But hey, you got those likes and you are famous, keep reading :)